German allies partner with RAB in support of OAR

+The German military sent 200 volunteers to Ramstein Air Base, Germany, in support of Operation Allies Refuge throughout the months of August and September.

-A German service member stands at the food tent with volunteer U.S. Airmen prior to serving lunch to evacuees at Ramstein Air Base, Germany, Sept.
-5, 2021.
-The arrival of the German military came in response to a limited number of U.S. military members being capable of supporting due to tremendous demand and normal mission operations remaining unchanged.
-(U.S. Air Force photo by Senior Airman Kiaundra Miller)
+The arrival of the German military came in response to tremendous demand and a limited number of U.S. military members being capable of supporting due to normal mission operations remaining unchanged.

+“It’s been immensely helpful having this joint effort and having everyone come together as a team,” said U.S. Air Force Capt.
+Todd Locke, 786th Civil Engineer Squadron explosive ordnance disposal flight commander and Pod three commander.
+“Ramstein can only provide so many additional bodies, having the augmentation of the Germans and the other services that are here helping have been huge.
+We’ve gone from 20 volunteers trying to take care of 3,000 to close to 60.”

+Despite the short notice, the German military response and integration with American and other allied countries was nearly immediate.
+Upon hearing about a potential response being needed, the German military had their teams sitting alert until their services were officially requested.

 |Date Taken: